 If ever there was a soup to help you through the slushy (or icy, or snowy) month of March, this is it.
 Easy to make, warming, and brightly flavoured, sunshine lentil soup makes a quick supper on a messy evening when you just want to curl up by the fire and dream about riding your bike in your shorts.

 I had a March like that when I was little, where I dreamed about riding my bike.
 In grade five I won a new bicycle in a poster contest.
 It was a five-speed with curled handlebars so looked like a 10-speed – my first grown-up bike.
-But it was March and slushy so instead of just tucking it away in the garage mom let me keep it in the house for a week or two so I could ride it from one end of the kitchen to the other.
+But it was March and slushy so instead of just tucking it away in the garage mom let me keep it in the house for a week so I could ride it from one end of the kitchen to the other.

 1 cup red lentils

 ¼ tsp. freshly ground black pepper

 1 bay leaf

 Juice of one lemon